norinorin/anime_rpc/README.md

 ---

 To use the scraper, you only need to set the `url` key to the respective MAL page.
-This will automatically get the title, episode titles (if run using `--fetch-episode-titles`), and image URL for the presence.
+This will automatically get the title, image URL, and episode titles (if run using `--fetch-episode-titles`) for the presence.

 ```env
 # rpc.config